dakotalightning/koda-sunzi/README.md

 # Server provisioning recipes

-These recipes will provision a server for a Rails 4.2.4 app, using [Capistrano 3.1](http://capistranorb.com/), for deployment.
+These recipes will provision a server for a Rails 4.2.4 app, using [Capistrano 3.1](http://capistranorb.com/), for deployment to Digital Ocean.
 It will install nginx, rbenv (and Ruby), node.js, redis, and mysql.
 It also creates a deploy user, and sets up the environment for deployment.

 This recipe installs ppa's to make sure apt installs the latest software.